-Despite of already scorching heat (it was in 30s degree celcius), ironically our college still employs an old non-aircon minibus similar to what was used on the first excursion.
-I can’t remember the detail of the vehicle, but it was a vehicle built in early 1980s and had orange color.
+Despite of already scorching heat (it was in 30s degree celcius), ironically our college still employed an old non-aircon minibus similar to what was used on the first excursion.
+I can’t remember the type of the vehicle, but it was a Toyota minibus built in early 1980s and had orange color.
 I remember the wind created when vehicle traveling was like a blow from a heater, it was really hot weather.
-This made our trip felt rather uncomfortable.
+This made the bus journey felt rather uncomfortable.

 I and Alvin chatted throughout the journey, although I can’t recall what we discussed back then.
 Hudi occasionally joined our conversation, and sometime teased by saying “Bagus, why do you leave Denise alone?”
 Sung Ho chatted with fellow Koreans like Woo Jae and several others.
-The Swiss interestingly were largely silent.
-They only chat occasionally.
+The Swiss interestingly were largely silent, only chatting intermittently.